cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 identify the lane the transaction belongs to by accessing the `txLanes` map.
 Then, we remove the entry from the CList corresponding to its lane and update the auxiliary variables accordingly.

+As an optimization, we could prioritize the removal of transactions from high-priority lanes first.
-Since the broadcast goroutines are constantly reading the list of transactions to disseminate them, it's important to prioritize the removal of transactions from high-priority lanes first.
+The broadcast goroutines are constantly reading the list of transactions to disseminate them, though there is no guarantee that they will not send transactions that are about to be removed.

 When updating the mempool, there is potential for a slight optimization by removing transactions from different lanes in parallel.
 To achieve this, we would first need to preprocess the list of